 - UMA Absolute Anti Aging Face Mask

-A few months after I did this review, I found 2 products from Living Libations that got rid of the remaining melasma (YES!!!).
-Click here to to check out that review.
+A few months after I did this review, I found 2 products from Living Libations that has helped get rid of the remaining melasma.
+You can click here to to check out that review.

-Since making this video and blog post, I’ve continued trying more products to see what else can help fade melasma.
-There’s been a lot of fails.
+Since making this video and blog post, I’ve continued trying more products to see what else can help fade hyperpigmentation (the more options you have, the better).
+There’s been some successes and a lot of fails.
 Like I said in the video, for me, a lot of brightening treatment products make my melasma appear darker by lightening the normal skin around the dark patches, but not the pigmentation itself.
-I also find that if a products is too irritating or strong, that too triggers the melasma to come right back or get darker.
+I also find that if a product is too irritating or strong, that too triggers the hyperpigmentation to come right back or get darker.

 It’s certainly been an interesting journey of trial and error!

-More on how to fade pigmentation & melasma
+More blog posts on how to fade hyperpigmentation & melasma

 Check out these blog posts and videos, they can help too!